 The family is the “school of love and virtue” in which the character and heart of each individual is formed at the deepest level.
-The ideal institution for teaching and learning values is a healthy family headed by a father and mother.

 The family is meant to be the most intimate environment in which every child comes to know his or her intrinsic value through the unconditional love of parents.